VB-algebroid morphisms and representations up to homotopy: -algebroids and morphisms.

-Combining the results in \cite{rajan} with Theorem \ref{main} we conclude that the category of $2$-term representations up to homotopy of a Lie algebroid $A$ is equivalent to the category of $\VB$-algebroids with side algebroid $A$.
+\begin{remark} Combining the results in \cite{GrMe10a} with Theorem \ref{main} we conclude that the category of $2$-term representations up to homotopy of a Lie algebroid $A$ is equivalent to the category of $\VB$-algebroids with side algebroid $A$. \end{remark}